Arizard/ttt-improved-sweps/README.md

 Grenades will bounce predictably and consistently - they have a spherical hitbox now.
 This allows players to better understand where their grenade is going to land.
 Grenades are also bouncier and make noise when they hit a surface at high speed.

+Working flash grenades have been added to the T and D menu and make a bouncing noise when they hit a surface.
+They do not deafen, they only blind for maybe 10 seconds or so.

 ## Recoil

 Weapons in this addon recoil in a predictable and compensatable manner.
 Weapon spread is random, however recoil always